coheigea/testcases/apache/docker/cxf/sts-keycloak/README.md

  * Go to the "Credentials" tab for the user you have created, and specify a password, unselecting the "Temporary" checkbox, and reset the password.
  * Use SOAP-UI to create a new SOAP project using the WSDL: http://localhost:8080/cxf-sts-keycloak/UT?wsdl
- * Click on the "Issue" Binding and change the SOAP Body content to:
+ * Click on the "Issue" Binding and change the SOAP Body content of the request message to:

 ```xml
    <ns:RequestSecurityToken>